hansjhaland/mol3022-protein-secondary-structure-prediction/README.md

 - Running the executable file `main.exe`
 - Running the python file `main.py`

 **Note** that using the second option requires a python environment with all libraries in the `requirements.txt` file.
-The first option has no such prerequisites.
-The end of this document contains a list of project files with a short description of their purpose.
+The first option has no such prerequisites, and is the recommended method.
+The end of this document contains a list of all project files with a short description of their individual purpose.
 It is possible to run some of these files on their own, and that will also require a fitting python environment.

 ### Extra